initialxy/webapp-annotated-build-scaffolding/README.md

 Now you can build your project with: `grunt dev`, `grunt qa` and `grunt prd`.
 Here are the differences between these tasks.

 * `grunt dev` is very straightforward.
-It simply copies config file in your `src` directory.
+It simply copies development configs to your `src` directory.
 You are expected to develop from your `src` directory with everything in their raw form.
 * `grunt qa` copies QA configs to `dist` direcotry, then it compiles, minifies and generates JavaScript, CSS and HTML with JavaScript source maps.
 Everything inside `dist` directory is ready for distribution.
 (You should be able to just ZIP up `dist` directory and send it to QA.)
 * `grunt prd` copies production configs to `dist` directory.
 It is very similar to QA build, except it doesn't generate JavaScript source map.
 Again, `dist` directory is ready for distribution.